-We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents and accidents.
+We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents.

-SafeWork SA is a business unit within the Attorney-General's Department and is accountable to the Minister for Industrial Relations.
-You can find our end-of-year reporting summary in the Attorney-General's Department Annual Report and our priorities and goals are outlined in our 2019‑2022 Strategic Plan.
+SafeWork SA is a business unit within the Department of Treasury and Finance and is accountable to the Treasurer.
+You can find our 2016-17 annual reporting summary in the Attorney-General's Department Annual Report and our priorities and goals are outlined in our 2019‑2022 Strategic Plan.

 We're committed to safe workplaces for all South Australians by providing information, support and advice to improve workplace safety for everyone.